bufbuild-ru/docs/docs/bsr/authentication/index.md

 - [Travis CI](https://docs.travis-ci.com/user/environment-variables#defining-encrypted-variables-in-travisyml)
 - [CircleCI](https://circleci.com/docs/2.0/env-vars/)

-Access the secret token as specified by your CI provider and make it available as a `BUF_TOKEN` environment variable .If this isn't possible, you can also login via the Buf CLI (assuming `BUF_TOKEN` is set):
+Access the secret token as specified by your CI provider and make it available as a `BUF_TOKEN` environment variable .

+If this isn't possible, you can also login via the Buf CLI (assuming `BUF_TOKEN` is set):

 ```console
 $ echo ${BUF_TOKEN} | buf registry login --token-stdin